Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Mathematical Frontier of Dialectical Materialism?

-\begin{rmk} Similar relative structures are actually employed in the case of Cohen's procedure as discussed in the $\BE$.
-The so called 'correct sets' $\female \in \ce$ is similarly closed: whenever $p \in \female$ and $q \leq p$, then $q \in \female$.
-If such 'multiple' $\female$ is 'generic' --- that is, it intersects every domination --- it 'covers' the whole space. \end{rmk}
+\begin{dfn}[Closed sieve] A sieve $S$ on $C$ is called \textit{closed} if and only if for all arrows $f: D \to C$, the pull-back $f^*M \in J(D)$ implies $f \in M$, which in turn implies that $f^*M$ is the maximal sieve on $D$. \end{dfn}

-\begin{dfn} A sieve $S$ on $C$ is called \textit{closed} if and only if for all arrows $f: D \to C$, the pull-back $f^*M \in J(D)$ implies $f \in M$, which in turn implies that $f^*M$ is the maximal sieve on $D$. \end{dfn}
+\begin{rmk} Similar structures are employed in the case of Cohen's procedure, and thus also in the $\BE$.
+The so called 'correct sets' $\female \in \ce$ are \textit{closed} similarly to sieves: whenever $p \in \female$ and $q \leq p$, then $q \in \female$.
+If such a 'multiple' $\female$ is 'generic'--- that is, if it intersects every domination---it 'covers' the whole space. \end{rmk}

-\begin{dfn}[Subobject classifier] For a Grothendieck-site $\Sh(\ce, J)$, there can be defined a subobject-classifier as which, in fact, is not only a presheaf but a sheaf since the condition of closedness in the category of presheaves, $\Omega$ could be defined to consist of all sieves. \end{dfn}
+\begin{dfn}[Subobject classifier] For a Grothendieck-site $\Sh(\ce, J)$, we can be define a subobject-classifier as which, in fact, is not only a presheaf but a sheaf since the condition of closedness in the category of presheaves, $\Omega$ could be defined to consist of all sieves.
+In the context of \BE, we can consider the subobject-classifier as set of 'generic' filters relative to $S$.\end{dfn}

-\begin{rmk} In fact, given a sieve $S$ on $C$, one may define a closure of $S$ as\footnote{Mac Lane \& Moerdijk 1992, 141, Lemma 1.} .
+\begin{rmk} In fact, given a sieve $S$ on $C$, one may define a closure of $S$ as\endnote{Mac Lane \& Moerdijk 1992, 141, Lemma 1.} .